HMS Cambridge (1755): Return to Britain

 By 1779 Cambridge was under the command of Captain Broderick Hartwell, and was serving as a guardship at Plymouth.
 Hartwell left the Cambridge in 1781 when he was appointed to be lieutenant-governor of Greenwich Hospital.
 On 23 December 1781 she was in company with Squirrel, Dunkirk, and Antigua at the capture of the Dutch ship De Vrow Esther.

 During the Spanish armament of 1790 Cambridge became the flagship of Vice-Admiral Thomas Graves, and was commanded by Captain William Locker.
-Cambridge was reduced to harbour service in 1793 and continued as the Plymouth guardship, being commanded by a Captain Boger.Cambridge was at Plymouth on 20 January 1795 and so shared in the proceeds of the detention of the Dutch naval vessels, East Indiamen, and other merchant vessels that were in port on the outbreak of war between Britain and the Netherlands.
+Cambridge was reduced to harbour service in 1793 and continued as the Plymouth guardship, being commanded by Captain Richard Boger.Cambridge was at Plymouth on 20 January 1795 and so shared in the proceeds of the detention of the Dutch naval vessels, East Indiamen, and other merchant vessels that were in port on the outbreak of war between Britain and the Netherlands.